gregoryv/workdir/README.md

 [workdir](https://godoc.org/github.com/gregoryv/workdir) - Go package defines WorkDir type for easy file operations

+Note!
+This package is the precursor of [working](https://godoc.org/github.com/gregoryv/working).
+I was not quite happy with name workdir, but keeping it open for now.

 This package is most useful if you need to do multiple file operations within one directory.
 Eg. something like